magepages/mpdocs/docs/store-switcher/index.md

 - **Countries**: Select the country to apply the rule.
 Multiple countries can be selected at the same time.
 - **Page Type**: Select the page you want to display the rule:
   - `Specific Pages`: Select the specific page to display rules.
 It will show 2 more fields:
     - `Apply by path of URL`: Enter the Url path to apply the rule.
+For example: /blog/, /onestepcheckout/.
     - `Exclude by path of URL`: Enter the Url path to exclude the rule from displaying the selected path.

 ``Note``: If the rule is both `Apply by path of URL` and `Excluded by path of URL`, then the rule will not be applied.